finopsfoundation/framework/resources/monthly-update.md

   <p><a href="/membership/" data-ga-category="links" data-ga-action="internal link clicks" data-ga-label="membership - monthly update">Become a FinOps Foundation member</a> to join the FinOps summit on August 19th</p>
 </div>

-This month it happened again, we have too many amazing speakers and content areas to cover!
+It happened again this month: we have too many amazing speakers and content areas to cover!
 We hope you join hundreds of your peers at our session on Aug 19th, with over a dozen speakers across three topics:

 ### Keynotes:
 ### #1 Dealing with Data Transfer